filamentphp/forms/docs/03-fields/01-getting-started.md

 Field classes can be found in the `Filament\Form\Components` namespace.

-Fields reside within the schema of your form, alongside any [layout components](layout/getting-started).
+Fields reside within the schema of your form, alongside any [layout components](layout).

 Fields may be created using the static `make()` method, passing its unique name.
 The name of the field should correspond to a property on your Livewire component.
-You may use "dot notation" to bind fields to keys in arrays.
+You may use [Livewire's "dot notation"](https://laravel-livewire.com/docs/properties#binding-nested-data) to bind fields to arrays.

 ```php
 use Filament\Forms\Components\TextInput;